mike-hogan/turborepo-sveltekit-on-vercel/README.md

 # Turborepo Svelte starter

 This is an official starter Turborepo.
+Cloned so I can learn how to get vercel to deploy the two apps.

 ## Using this example